uoch/machine-learning-engineering-for-production-public/README.md

 ## Want to contribute?

-At the time being we are not accepting Pull Requests but if you have any suggestion or spot any bug please raise an issue.
+At the time being we are not accepting Pull Requests but if you have any suggestion or spot any bugs please raise an issue.